simplenetes-io/podc/PODSPEC.md

                 ## All redirections and errorfile below are exclusive to each other.

                 # Redirect traffic to https, this does not require a backend answering any connections.
+It becomes purely a haproxy configuration.
                 redirectToHttps: true

                 # Redirect all traffic to another location.